ZeroDaySamurai/The99NamesOfAllahWebPage/README.md

 # The99NamesOfAllahWebPage
-Webpage is a rotating globe with the 99 names of Allah, webpage has a highlighted hover effect, It is built using Javascript, HTML, CSS
+Webpage is a rotating globe with the 99 names of Allah, webpage has a highlighted hover effect, It is built using Javascript, HTML, CSS, Jquery Plugin SVG 3D Tag Cloud